nodejs/nodejs.dev/src/documentation/0013-node-output-to-cli/index.md

 console.log(x, y)
 ```

-and Node will print both.
+and Node.js will print both.

 We can also format pretty phrases by passing variables and a format specifier.